MAKE program

 As a world-renowned science and technology university, EPFL must remain at the forefront of teaching practices.
 It is our duty to equip our students with the cross-disciplinary skills they will need to meet tomorrow’s challenges.

-The MAKE initiative makes it possible to integrate interdisciplinarity, project-based learning, experimentation and prototyping into students’ curricula.
+The MAKE program makes it possible to integrate interdisciplinarity, project-based learning, experimentation and prototyping into students’ curricula.

-The initiative provides teachers with Discovery Learning Labs (DLLs).
+The program provides teachers with Discovery Learning Labs (DLLs).
 Spaces including state-of-the-art equipment to offer practical work directly related to research or the industrial environment.

-Finally, the initiative also provides students (bachelor and master) with a professional consulting service and prototyping spaces to support them in the realization of their open projects.
+Finally, the program also provides students (bachelor and master) with a professional consulting service and prototyping spaces to support them in the realization of their open projects.

 What are the resources supporting project based learning?